Home » Indian Society » Child Labour in India

 • Due to rural poverty and urban migration, child trafficking for labour is a common occurrence.

-• Adult unemployment and underemployment: Because these conditions are so common, children are regularly required to work in order to support their families.
+• Adult unemployment and underemployment: Because these conditions are so common, children are regularly required to work to support their families.

 • Parental illiteracy and ignorance: The issue is exacerbated by the child’s parents’ lack of education.
 They flout the law and subject their children to cruel exploitation because they lack literacy and knowledge of the negative effects of child labour.

-Government of India have been taking several initiatives for eradicating of child labour in India as are mentioned below:
+The Government of India have been taking several initiatives for eradicating child labour in India, as mentioned below:

 Constitutional Provision

-• The Constitution (Eighty-sixth Amendment) Act of 2002 added Article 21-A to the Indian Constitution, establishing it as a Fundamental Right to provide all children between the ages of six and fourteen with free and compulsory education in accordance with any legal requirements imposed by the State.
+• The Constitution (Eighty-sixth Amendment) Act of 2002 added Article 21-A to the Indian Constitution, establishing it as a Fundamental Right to provide all children between the ages of six and fourteen with free and compulsory education by any legal requirements imposed by the State.

 • Article 23: Prohibits forced work and human trafficking.